julianlk522/julianlk.com/content/quotes.md

 "Take risks and you'll get the payoffs.
 Learn from your mistakes until you succeed.
 It's that simple." - Bobby Flay

-"It's only the misfits who have a chance" - Naval Ravikant

 "If I've truly invested in my team, ...
 I have no right to expose them to my horrible disposition." - Larry Little, _Make a Difference_

 "You can't be angry and grateful simultaneously." - Tony Robbins